 Finally, the most emotional of all displays (at least for me) talks of the surviving family members of those lost on that day.
 One widow expressed the idea that while most of the world just wanted the day to end—to move on to September 12th and put the horrors of the day behind us—she didn’t want it to end.
 It was the last day that she had with her husband, the last day her daughter had with her father.
 I’d never heard that expressed before, and as soon as she said it, I understood.

-Leaving the memorial, or while you wait for your timed entry, take some time to explore the grounds.
+Leaving the September 11th Memorial, or while you wait for your timed entry, take some time to explore the grounds.
 Two 1-acre pools with the largest man-made waterfalls in the United States comprise the footprints of the Twin Towers, symbolizing the loss of life and the physical void left by the attacks.
-The waterfalls are intended to mute the sounds of the city, making the site a contemplative sanctuary.
+The waterfalls mute the sounds of the city, making the site a contemplative sanctuary.
 The names of those killed in the towers line the pools and you will often see flowers laid by the names of a loved one.

 Like the Oklahoma City Bombing National Memorial, there is a survivor tree on-site.